- Burnett School Cardio-Metabolism Division College of Medicine

 Because the body has billions of neurons, their individual locations and functions are unclear.
 That’s why Dr. Cheng is developing a comprehensive topographical map that will show the body’s neurons and their connection to the heart.

-“Our research is trying to figure out how the nervous system is anatomically connected to the heart structure, by mapping the pathways of these neurons and identifying the their functions and how they control the heart,” Dr. Cheng explained.
+“Our research is trying to figure out how the nervous system is anatomically connected to the heart structure, by mapping the pathways of these neurons and identifying their functions and how they control the heart,” Dr. Cheng explained.

 In mice models, Dr. Cheng injects different colored dyes into the heart so he can detect how heart neurons travel to the brain.
 Using a 3D imaging system, Dr. Cheng’s team is then able to create a digital interactive 3D map illustrating the communication pathways.